-- → The legal terminology and the framing of rules are based on US domestic law, thus facilitating the writing of contracts that can be interpreted and enforced according to US standards, practice and precedents. - → In the chapters dealing with customs procedures, the United States wants its partners' customs officials to be empowered to detain pirated and counterfeit goods moving in transit or being transshipped through their country, thereby reducing firms' concerns about using the cross-border trade mode to sell sophisticated products in foreign markets. - → The investment chapters require that no conditions be imposed on foreign corporations investing in a country.
+- → The legal terminology and the framing of rules are based on US domestic law, thus facilitating the writing of contracts that can be interpreted and enforced according to US standards, practice and precedents. - In the chapters dealing with customs procedures, the United States wants its partners' customs officials to be empowered to detain pirated and counterfeit goods moving in transit or being transshipped through their country, thereby reducing firms' concerns about using the cross-border trade mode to sell sophisticated products in foreign markets. - → The investment chapters require that no conditions be imposed on foreign corporations investing in a country.
 This requirement serves to prevent leakage - positive spillovers, from the perspective of the country in which the investment is being made thus enhancing the returns to the investor while reducing the benefits to the investee.
-It also prevents restrictions on the ability of a corporation to engage in merger and acquisition (M&A) activity that absorbs potential competitors at the start-up stage.
+It also prevents restrictions on the ability of a corporation to engage in mergers and acquisitions (M&A) activity that absorbs potential competitors at the start-up stage.

 For example, the agreements set review limits very high and limit grounds for action, save for concerns related to, for instance, national security.

-- → The investment chapters also provide for investorstate dispute settlement (ISDS) in order to safeguard the invested assets from government policy actions that may - de jure or de facto - amount to expropriation of assets generated by investment abroad. - → The IP chapters provide for recourse to legal action to enforce property rights in the forum of the complainant's choice that is, in rights-holder-friendly US courts for US rights holders.1 - → Country-specific "asks" abound, as in the following examples with respect to Canada: - In addition to having Canada empower customs officials to seize counterfeit goods in transit, the United States also wants Canada to take measures against online marketplaces "reportedly" engaging in commercial-scale piracy online, including sites hosted in, operated by or directed toward parties located in Canada. - The United States wants Canada to eliminate rights of appeal in Canada's administrative process for reviewing regulatory approval of pharmaceutical products and to restrict the minister of health's discretion in disclosing confidential business information. - To meet US stakeholder asks, the United States is pressing for a "clarification" of the Supreme Court of Canada's decision concerning heightened utility requirements for patents. - The United States wants to ensure that Canada's concessions to the European Union within the Canada-EU Comprehensive Economic and Trade Agreement to protect geographical indications (GIs) names such as parmesan and feta do not restrict US companies from using trademarks bearing these GIs in their exports to Canada.
-(This ask has nothing to do with defending one's own - Recent US Supreme Court decisions in TC Heartland LLC v.
-Kraft Foods Group Brands LLC, which impacts on the rules of venue for patent litigation in the United States, and in Impression Products, Inc. v.
-Lexmark International, Inc., which impacts on exhaustion of patent rights through sale of a product in which IP rights are embedded, modify the US patent landscape against which the TPP was negotiated, with both decisions going in the direction of narrowing rather than expanding rights.
+- → The investment chapters also provide for investorstate dispute settlement (ISDS) in order to safeguard the invested assets from government policy actions that may - de jure or de facto - amount to expropriation of assets generated by investment abroad. - → The IP chapters provide for recourse to legal action to enforce property rights in the forum of the complainant's choice - that is, in rights-holderfriendly US courts for US rights holders.1 - → Country-specific "asks" abound, as in the following examples with respect to Canada: - In addition to having Canada empower customs officials to seize counterfeit goods in transit, the United States also wants Canada to take measures against online marketplaces "reportedly" engaging in commercial-scale piracy online, including sites hosted in, operated by or directed toward parties located in Canada. - The United States wants Canada to eliminate rights of appeal in Canada's administrative process for reviewing regulatory approval of pharmaceutical products and to restrict the minister of health's discretion in disclosing confidential business information. - To meet US stakeholder asks, the United States is pressing for a "clarification" of the Supreme Court of Canada's decision concerning heightened utility requirements for patents. - The United States wants to ensure that Canada's concessions to the European Union within the Canada-EU Comprehensive Economic and Trade Agreement to protect geographical indications (GIs) names such as parmesan and feta do not restrict US companies from using trademarks bearing these GIs in their exports to Canada.
+(This

-- IP it amounts to denying others the right to protect theirs!) - → The competition policy chapters focus on potential foreign state action that might raise the competitive bar for a multinational, requiring that states operate on the principle of "competitive neutrality" when they engage in commercial activities.
+- → The competition policy chapters focus on potential foreign state action that might raise the competitive bar for a multinational, requiring that states operate on the principle of "competitive neutrality" when they engage in commercial activities.

 Meanwhile, these same chapters studiously ignore the potentially competition-reducing elements of multinationals' M&A activity in taking out potentially competitive start-ups, covering their rear flank, so to speak. - → Sector-specific annexes address particular issues often not related to market access but concerned with maximizing the value of the market access to US corporations (and therefore affect the terms of international engagement).